-- Confirm settlement date and time through your real estate agent and/or Metropolitan Title.
+Confirm settlement date and time through your real estate agent and/or Metropolitan Title.
 If any seller will not attend settlement, please contact Metropolitan Title as soon as possible to arrange for preparation an approved power of attorney.
-Please be aware that any existing power of attorney or general power of attorney document will need to be reviewed prior to settlement.
-We are able to arrange for the preparation of a Power of Attorney on your behalf.
+Please be aware that any existing power of attorney document will need to be reviewed prior to settlement.
+We are able to arrange for the preparation of a Power of Attorney on your behalf, if necessary.

-- Bring to settlement a photo identification, your forwarding address, social security number, all garage door openers, and any remaining keys to the property.
+Bring to settlement an unexpired photo identification, your forwarding address, and social security number.
+Garage door openers and any remaining keys can either be brought to settlement or left at the property.

-- Obtain wiring instructions from your bank and bring them to settlement if you prefer to have your proceeds wired.
+Obtain wiring instructions from your bank and bring them to settlement if you prefer to have your proceeds wired.
 This is most easily accomplished with a voided check.
-Please be aware that some financial institutions charge an incoming wire fee that will be subtracted from your proceeds.
-Metropolitan Title does not charge any additional fee to wire proceeds.
+Please be aware that while Metropolitan Title does not charge wire-to-wire proceeds, some financial institutions do charge an incoming wire fee which will be subtracted from your proceeds.
 Seller’s funds will be disbursed as soon as possible per the jurisdictional regulations (usually within 48 hours of settlement).

 Cancel homeowners’ insurance policy after settlement.